-The Presidents of the Faculty Unions and Chairs of the Club and Societies Committees, Graduate Students Association, Community Action Group and Rag
+62.59.
+The Presidents of the Faculty Unions and Constituent and Campus Unions, and the Chairs of the Club and Societies Committees, Graduate Students' Association, Community Action Group and Rag

-The Presidents of the Faculty Unions, and Chairs of the Club and Societies Committees, Graduate Students Association, Community Action Group and Rag Chair, in addition to any duties laid down by their respective Faculty Union or committee, shall:
+The Presidents of the Faculty Unions and the Constituent and Campus Unions, and Chairs of the Club and Societies Committees, Graduate Students' Association, Community Action Group and Rag Chair, in addition to any duties laid down by their respective Faculty Union, Constituent of Campus Union or committee, shall:

-- Represent the interests of their members at the appropriate Union, Faculty and College Committees, - Be responsible for the development and preliminary interpretation of their constitutions, - Be responsible to the Deputy President (Finance and Services) for all aspects of their union's or committee's finances, - Be Responsible to the Deputy President (Clubs and Societies) for the duty of care and Health and Safety of their members, - v.
-In the case of Faculty Union Presidents, Graduate Students' Association Chair, the Overseas Societies Committee Chair, Silwood Park Chair and Wye College Union Society President, be responsible to the Deputy President (Education and Welfare) for the education and welfare issues of their members. - Be accountable to Council for the activities of their union or committee, and - Carry out such duties as may, from time to time, be laid down by the Council or the Executive Committee.

-16. The Council Chair shall:

 - i.
+Represent the interests of their members at the appropriate Union, Faculty and College Committees, - ii.
+Be responsible for the development and preliminary interpretation of their constitutions, - iii.
+Be responsible to the Deputy President (Finance and Services) for all aspects of their union's or committee's finances, - iv.
+Be Responsible to the Deputy President (Clubs and Societies) for the duty of care and health and safety of their members, - v.
+In the case of Faculty Union Presidents, Graduate Students' Association Chair, the Overseas Societies Committee Chair and Silwood Park Chair, be responsible to the Deputy Presidents (Education) and (Welfare) for the academic and welfare issues of their members, - vi.
+Be accountable to Council for the activities of their union or committee, and - vii.
+Carry out such duties as may, from time to time, be laid down by the Council or the Executive Committee.

+63.60.
+The Council Chair shall:

-Chair Council and other relevant Union committees, - Uphold the duties and responsibilities detailed in the Constitution and Regulations, - iii.
-Be independent and impartial in all proceedings and duties as Council Chair - Shall not sit as an ordinary member of the Executive Committee, Clubs and Societies Board or Representation and Welfare Board, - v.
+- i.
+Chair Council and other relevant Union committees, - ii.
+Uphold the duties and responsibilities detailed in the Constitution and Regulations, - iii.
+Be independent and impartial in all proceedings and duties as Council Chair,

+- iv.
+Shall not sit as an ordinary member of the Executive Committee, Clubs and Societies Board or Representation and Welfare Board, - v.
 Act as a Trustee ex-officio, and - vi.
 Carry out such duties and responsibilities as may, from time to time, be laid down by the Council.

-17. The Equal Opportunities Officer shall:
+64.61.
+The Equal Opportunities Officer shall:

-- Be responsible for those issues which specifically relate to Equal Opportunities and organise relevant educational and training events and briefings, and report accordingly, - ii.
-Sit on appropriate Union Committees, - iii.
-Represent the Union's views on the relevant College Committees, - Assist the President in enforcing the Union's Equal Opportunities Policy, and
+- i.
+Be responsible to the Deputy President (Welfare) - ii.
+Be responsible for those issues which specifically relate to Equal Opportunities and organise relevant educational and training events and briefings, and report accordingly, - iii.
+Co-ordinate activities with members of the Representation Welfare Board with responsibility for issues related to Equal Opportunities, - iv.
+Sit on appropriate Union Committees, - v.
+Represent the Union's views on the relevant College Committees, - vi.
+Assist the President in enforcing the Union's Equal Opportunities Policy, and - vii.
 Carry out such duties as may, from time to time, be laid down by the Council or the Executive Committee.

-18. The Graduate Students Association Chair
+65.62.
+The Graduate Students' Association Chair

-The Graduate Students Association Chair shall, in addition to the responsibilities established in paragraph 15 and laid down by the Graduate Students' Association:
+The Graduate Students' Association Chair shall, in addition to the responsibilities established in paragraph 15 and laid down by the Graduate Students' Association: